Jason M. Manning | Partner

 Mr. Manning’s investigations often spanned the globe: he has coordinated with foreign authorities to conduct depositions and gather evidence in Austria, Canada, Indonesia, Israel, Poland, Sweden, Switzerland, Uganda, the United Kingdom, and elsewhere.
 He has received accolades for spearheading highly complex and impactful cases.
 In 2021, Mr. Manning received the Assistant Attorney General’s Award for Distinguished Service based on his lead role prosecuting fraud and foreign bribery crimes perpetrated by an Ohio-based intercountry adoption agency.

 Further, following the attack on the U.S. Capitol on January 6, 2021, Mr. Manning served on detail to the U.S. Attorney’s Office for the District of Columbia.
-There, he investigated and prosecuted cases as part of the most wide-ranging undertaking in the Justice Department’s history.
-Mr. Manning’s service included successfully conducting five felony trials arising from the Capitol riot and obtaining numerous guilty pleas.
+There, he investigated and prosecuted cases, and successfully conducted felony trials, as part of the most wide-ranging undertaking in the Justice Department’s history.